-The State of Texas County of Travis I, of the Travis County Water Control and Improvement District No. 10 hereby swear, or affirm, that the District named above has reviewed and approved at a meeting of the Board of Directors of the District on the The annual filing affidavit and the attached copy of the audit report are being submitted to the Texas Commission on Environmental Quality in satisfaction of all annual filing requirements within Section 49.194 of the Texas Water Code and to the Texas Comptroller of Public Accounts in satisfaction of the annual filing requirements of Section 140.008 of the Texas Local Government Code.
-Date: January 12, 2022.
-By: Saul Backer (Signature of District Representative) Paul Barker, Board President (Typed Name and Title of above District Representative) Sworn to and subscribed to before me this 12th day of Tanuary, 2022.
-(SEAL) LOUISE B. WINDER NOTARY PUBLIC ID# 130938716 State of Texas Comm.
-Exp.
-12-20-2024 Louise B. Winder (Printed Name of Notary) My Commission Expires On: 12-20-2024 Notary Public in and for the State of Texas.
+The State of Texas County of Travis I,(Name of Duly Author ' 1D' · (Name of Duly Author) orized Disti nct Representati ve) of the Travis County Water C Control and Improvement D vistrict No. 10 . hereby swear, or affirm, that the District of the Board of Directors of the District annual audit report for the fiscal year eaudit report have been filed in the District 78746. ct on the ended Septe day of mber 30, 2022 a , 20 and that copies of), its the annual The annual filing affidavit and the atta Texas Commission on Environmental within Section 49.194 of the Texas Wain satisfaction of the annual filing requirement Code.
+Quality in s ater Code a atisfaction of al l annual filing req Comptroller of Pu uirements blic Accounts Date:, 20 By: (Signature of F Nicture Dommographo tivo) uve) (Typed Na Board President above District Re presentative) Sworn to and subscribed to before me this day of , 20 .
+(Si gnature of Notary) (SEAL) (Prin nted Name of Nota ary) My Commission Expires On: Notary Public in and for the State of T exas.